 7. Article length: 750-1,500 words submitted as Microsoft Word document.

-8. With each submission, please include:
+8. With each submission, please include the following:

 - a brief author bio (150 words or less)